connor-blackburn/HighCal/README.md

 For any project to be considered successful, it must cater for those who most need it.
 Understanding the target audience for the project was a must, but more importantly; I needed to understand why they would use the site and what problems they needed solving.

-Before embarking on the project; I wrote down who exactly would be using the site and why.
-Along with several UX wireframes which can be seen here.
+Before embarking on the project, I wrote down who exactly would be using the site and why.
+Along with several UX mockups which can be seen within the mockups directory of the project.

 1. An individual or business interesting in becoming a client.